 Economy and energy minister Peter Altmaier said Germany will need two major laws to implement the phase-out plan.
 One on support for mining regions, the other on the timetable for coal-fired power plant shutdowns.
 However, several additional laws, amendments to existing legislation or regulatory changes, will likely be necessary.

 From the beginning, the economic future of lignite mining regions was handled as key task of the coal exit commission, as reflected in its official title “Commission on Growth, Structural Change and Employment.”

 Against the backdrop of the autumn elections in eastern Germany, coal state premiers want to act quickly to present tangible negotiation achievements to their mining regions.
-They have announced to agree with the federal government on key infrastructure projects in a programme of measures by the end of April.

 B. Energy and climate legislation

 The implementation of the coal exit commission’s proposals for the energy sector will likely require the amendment of several existing laws, such as the Renewable Energy Act (EEG) or the Combined Heat and Power Law (KWKG).

 However, the main piece of legislation will be a “hard coal exit law” draft, which will be turned into a “coal exit law” that includes lignite as well, once the government has finalised negotiations with lignite companies about the shutdown schedule and possible compensation payments.

 The timetable for shutting down coal-fired power plants will be among the more contentious pieces of legislation, as individual regions, companies and jobs are immediately affected.
 The economy ministry has said it will present a first draft of the hard coal exit law in autumn.
 The final coal exit law, it said, can then be decided by the end of 2019.